ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tibberlink/README.md

 ## Configuration
 1. Create a new instance of the adapter
 2. You will also need an API token from Tibber.
 Get it here: [https://developer.tibber.com/](https://developer.tibber.com/)
-3. Fill in your Tibber API token -> save config to restart the adapter
+3. Fill in your Tibber API token -> create minimum one line Live Feed Configuration (choose the "None available")
+4. Save the settings and leave configaration to get adapter restarted (your home(s) will be polled from Tibber server now)
-4. Choose the homes to also pull live data from your Tibber Pulse  -  !!
-Only working if hardware is installed
+4. Go back to config screen and choose the home(s) to also pull live data from your Tibber Pulse or choose home(s) and disable feed  -  (!!
+Only working if hardware is installed and Tibber server verified connection to Pulse)
 5. Save the settings

 ## Notes